Olin-DSA/DSA-18/DP/day01/README.md

 ## Solutions

 Choose one of the problems below to do in the top-down method, one in the bottom-up method, and the last however you choose.
-Like last homework, be prepared to explain the 5 steps of Dynamic Programming for each problem (Identify subproblems, guess, recurrence relation, memoize/DP, solve original problem)
+Like last homework, be prepared to explain the 5 steps of Dynamic Programming for each problem (Identify subproblems, guess solution, recurrence relation, memoize/DP array, solve original problem)

 ## Splitting coins